smyrick/example-graphos-custom-check-query-planner/README.md

-# GraphOS Webhook Listener
+# GraphOS Query Planner Custom Check

-Example code that listens to a GraphOS webhook notification
+Example code that listens to a GraphOS custom check webhook to validate changes in query plans

+:warning:
+This code uses the internal package of the JS Query Planner.
+Apollo is actively moving to a new [Native Query Planner](https://www.apollographql.com/docs/graphos/routing/query-planning/native-query-planner) and this may have to be updated in the future to support new Federation features

+:warning:
 The code in this repository is experimental and has been provided for reference purposes only.
 Community feedback is welcome but this project may not be supported in the same way that repositories in the official Apollo GraphQL GitHub organization are.
 If you need help you can file an issue on this repository, contact Apollo to talk to an expert, or create a ticket directly in Apollo Studio.

 ## What's Inside
-The code that lives in `api/webhook.ts` is example Typescript code for a [Vercel Function](https://vercel.com/docs/functions) that can be called by GraphOS Studio when a new supergraph is built.
+The code that lives in `api/webhook.ts` is example Typescript code for a [Vercel Function](https://vercel.com/docs/functions) that can be called by GraphOS Studio when a custom check is triggered.
 This is an example in Vercel, but you could apply this code or logic to any runtime, serverless or not, you just need a public endpoint for GraphOS to call.

-Inside the function we validate that it is a proper build notification and there are no composition errors, then fetch the schema from the provided url.
+Inside the function we validate that it is a proper check notification with HMAC and then fetch the current and proposed supergraphs to check the differences in query plans.
-Once we have the schema we could do a number of things such as:

-* Save the file to an external store on our cloud as a duplicate copy of GraphOS
-* Pass the schema to a [GraphOS Router](https://www.apollographql.com/docs/graphos/reference/router/configuration) via the `--supergraph` flag
-* Send another notification to some other system like Slack or email that a new supergraph has launched
+As an example you could change the level of warnings vs errors in the `_config-options.ts` file

 ### Run Locally